October 22-24, 2026, Ashland, Oregon

 9:00am-3:00pm: Local trail stewardship events, in-field learning, & off-site community events

-Scholarship funds are limited, but we will accommodate as many requests as we can and continue to work on identifying additional sponsors for the event.
-Please note that, in addition to our scholarship program, we offer a discounted rate for volunteers, students, and small organizations for the event, which does not require a scholarship application.
+In addition to our scholarship program, we offer a discounted rate for volunteers, students, and small organizations for the event, which does not require a scholarship application.
 Please register with this reduced rate if you are able.
-If you require financial assistance to attend the Summit, please complete a scholarship application before September 12 to be considered for the first round.

-Summit registrations are refundable, less a $15 fee to cover administrative costs, up until our meal counts are due for the event.
-Registrations are not refundable after October 23.
+Summit registrations are refundable, less a $30 fee to cover administrative costs, up until our meal counts are due for the event.
 We are happy to transfer a registration to a colleague, partner, or scholarship recipient at any time.

 Transportation and Hotel Reservations